Ross2750/Aethersteel/README.md

 * * *

 ### FAQs

-Can I make this a modpack?
+Can I make a modpack with this mod?

-Yes, But you need to put credit in your description
+Yes, you can add this mod on your modpacks.

-Can make a addon on this mod?
+Can make a addon for this mod?

-Yes, But you need to put credit in your description
+Yes, you can make addon for this mod.

-Can I put this in other websites?
+Can I put this mod in other websites?

-Yes, But do not put the link on link shortener like AdFly
+No, you cannot put this mod on other mod hosting sites.

 * * *